Creepshow 2: Soundtrack

-Music and soundtrack

 The music to the film was composed and conducted by Les Reed and Rick Wakeman.
 A soundtrack album was released by Waxwork Records as a double-LP record in the United States in 2017.

 Sequel

 Creepshow 3 was released in 2006 via Taurus Entertainment who had purchased the naming rights.
 The film featured no involvement whatsoever from Stephen King or George Romero and was critically panned.